YinHK-gameDev/unity-learn/scripting cheestsheet/input.md

 To set up your input or view the options for `axisName`, go to **Edit** > **Project Settings** > **Input Manager**.
 This brings up the Input Manager.
 Expand **Axis** to see the list of your current inputs.
 You can use one of these as the `axisName`.
 To rename the input or change the positive button etc., expand one of the options, and change the name in the **Name** field or **Positive Button** field.
 Also, change the **Type** to **Joystick Axis**.
 To add a new input, add 1 to the number in the **Size** field.

+- `Input.GetAxis("Vertical")` get the vertical axis.
+By default map to the arrow key up and down
+- `Input.GetAxis("Horizontal")` get the horizontal axis.
+By default map to the arrow keyleft and right

 ```cs
 using UnityEngine;